lockable-dev/lockable-docs/docs/python-client.md

 You can use Lockable via the [official Python client](https://pypi.org/project/lockable.dev/).
 The client provides 2 main benefits:

-1. it handles sending period heartbeats to the server via a separate thread
+1. it handles sending periodic heartbeats to the server via a separate thread
 2. it provides a nicer interface via Python `with` statements.

 ## Install